Healthy Lung Month: Learn About Lung Transplants

 October is Healthy Lung Month, a time to shine a light on the harm that can happen to lungs and increase overall awareness about lung disease.
-Currently, more than 1,000 people in the United States are on the waitlist for a lifesaving lung transplant.
+Currently, more than 1,000 people in the United States are on the waitlist for a lifesaving lung transplant, requiring lung transplant surgery.

 When is a lung transplant needed?

-When damaged lungs can no longer be supported by medication or with breathing devices, or a patient’s lung function becomes life-threatening, this is when they will need a transplant.
+When damaged lungs can no longer be supported by medication or with breathing devices, or a patient’s lung function becomes life-threatening, they will need a transplant.
 Donate Life America explains how there are many diseases that can damage lungs enough to need a transplant.
-Some of these include chronic obstructive pulmonary disease, emphysema, scarring of the lungs, cystic fibrosis, sarcoidosis with advanced fibrosis, and pulmonary hypertension.
+Diseases include chronic obstructive pulmonary disease, emphysema, scarring of the lungs, cystic fibrosis, sarcoidosis with advanced fibrosis, and pulmonary hypertension.
 Unhealthy or damaged lungs can make it difficult for the body to get the oxygen it needs to survive.

 Step 1: Transplant Evaluation